Apple cultivars

 St Edmund's Russet

 Eater.
-Sweet, juicy with nutty flavour.
+Sweet, juicy, very tasty with touch of pear flavour.
 Good resistance to scab and canker.
 Also used for juice and cider.
 September.
 Pollination group 2.
 Suffolk 1875

 Tom Putt